Tech-at-DU/Make-Parties-1/P06-Editing-An-Event/README.md

 ---
-title: "Edit Route: Editing and Updating a Resource"
+# Edit Route: Editing and Updating a Resource
-slug: editing-a-event
 ---

 1. ~~Users can view all events (index)~~